kolekikuta/fantasyStats/README.md

 - 🧠 **ML Model Pipeline**
   - Feature engineering from recent player performance
   - Categorical encoding and scaling
-  - Trained regression model (e.g., XGBoost or similar)
+  - Trained regression model (Random Forrest Regressor)

 - 📊 **Last 5 Game Logs per Player**
   - Automatically fetches from NBA API if data is outdated or missing
-  - Stored in a SQL database for fast access and caching
+  - Stored in a SQLite database for fast access and caching

 - 🌐 **Web Interface**
   - Search any NBA player and view their: